Definitions and Basic Explanations

 - Depending on the export options chosen, sometimes SVGs can lose a little bit of accuracy, so open your exported SVG and inspect it before submission.

 - Scaling can also be affected when exporting, so verify scaling (preferably in a different software package from the one you created the artwork in) before submission.
+Letting us know what program you exported the SVG from is often helpful on our end.

 - Inkscape SVGs do not import well unless you have saved them as plain SVGs, but if you generated your artwork in Inkscapse we generally like to work from the original Inkscape SVG (see Inkscape below).